Sep 15, 2023

-Below are a few tidbits of information for you to consider as you weigh your options for Rep volleyball next season:
+Below are a few tidbits of information for you to consider as you weigh your options for the upcoming Rep volleyball season:

 - Lakeside Volleyball Club (LVC) is one of three youth volleyball clubs in Oakville, ON.
 We have been an OVA member club since 2010 and have had more success in Division 1, Tier 1 OVA competition than our local competing clubs.